Top 10 Best Large Breed Adult Dry Dog Food Brands of 2021

 Selection Process for the Best Dog Food for Big Dogs

-The 21 brands that made it our shortlist were then ready for actual testing.
+The 21 brands that made it to our shortlist were then ready for actual testing.
 Establishing a few basic criteria has helped us move through the testing process.
 Each dog food brand we tested had to:

 - Comply with the standards of “complete and balanced” nutrition proposed by the Association of American Feed Control Officials (AAFCO) and monitored by the Food and Drug Administration (FDA)